IDInteraction/tracking-tools/ReadMe.md

 The only software needed to run these tools is [Docker][docker].
 Please see the [installation instructions for your platform][dockerdocs] to get started.

-## Getting the Docker images
+### Getting the Docker images

-All of our Docker images are available from the [Docker Hub][dockerhub] and will be automatically downloaded first time you run a tool.
+All of our Docker images are available from the [Docker Hub][dockerhub] and will be automatically downloaded first time they are needed by one of these tools.

 ## Acknowledgements